rachmanaldiansyah/simple-ecommerce-app/README.md

-# simple_ecommerce_app
+# Simple E-Commerce App

-A eCommerce App with simple minimal functional
+This is a simple e-commerce application project to learn about the utilization of Provider state management

 ## Getting Started